PrimeTimeTran/ProfileApp/README.md

 - [ ] User can see our birthday
 - [ ] User can see our profile picture
 - [ ] User can see where we currently live
-- [ ] User can see a short description about us

 ### Learning Objectives ✍️📚📝 📈🙌 ️